Skip to content

 Recommended for: Anyone who trades comfort for the view.

-Experience the challenge, feel the firn under your boots, and enjoy the view from the 4,158 m (13,642 ft) high summit.
+Experience the challenge, feel the snow under your boots, and enjoy the view from the 4,158 m (13,642 ft) high summit.

-Climbing the Jungfrau is a high alpine challenge with climbing sections, steep firn fields, and breathtaking views.
+Climbing the Jungfrau is a high alpine challenge with rock climbing sections, steep snow slopes, and breathtaking views.
 From the Jungfraujoch, we head to the Mönchsjoch Hut, from where we set off early the next morning for the summit.
-A tour that demands fitness, technique, and a feel for the mountains.
+A climb that demands fitness, sklills, and a feel for the mountains.

 Itinerary